 In connection with the issuance of Series A Preferred Stock in 2016, the Company issued 220,805 five-year warrants to purchase shares of Series A Preferred Stock at an exercise price of \$3.20 per share (the Series A Warrants).
 In 2018 upon the conversion of the Series A Preferred Stock into common stock, the Series A Warrants became exercisable for common stock at an exercise price of \$2.304 per share and the number of warrants outstanding increased to 306,732.
 Pursuant to the reverse stock split in 2021, the number of warrants outstanding was reduced proportionately, and the exercise price is \$5.67 per share.
-The Series A Warrants expire through August 2021, if not exercised.
+As of September 30, 2021, all Series A Warrants either were expired or were exercised.